miaogecm/BonsaiKV/README.md

-## Bonsai: a High-performance Scalable Persistent Key-Value Store on DRAM-NVM Systems with Multi-Layer Storage
+## Bonsai: A Fast, Scalable, Persistent Key-Value Store on DRAM-NVM Systems

 ### Introduction

-Bonsai is a transparent, scalable, NUMA-aware persistent data store for DRAM index structures.
-It consists of three layers: *index layer*, *log layer*, and *data layer* to separate data indexing from persistent storage.
-The index layer provides transparent data persistence support for legacy in-DRAM data structures.
-The log layer utilizes epoch-based batch log persistence technique to support low-cost data insert/remove.
-The data layer provides NUMA-aware data management as well as support fast range query.
+Bonsai is a fast, scalable, persistent data store for DRAM-NVM systems.
+It consists of three layers: *index layer*, *log layer*, and *data layer*.
+The index layer provides unified collaborated indexing.
+The log layer support decouple log-structured framework.
+The data layer offers scalable data management.

 ### How to run Bansai